GilDev/IntelliCasier/README.md

 Todo
 ----

-* Better localization system (kind of ugly right now) I guess
+* Better localization system (kind of ugly right now, I guess)
-* Strings in flash with PROGMEM
+* Strings in flash memory with PROGMEM
-* Optimizing event handling (loops)
+* Events handling optimization (loops)
-* Remove the `repeat` option of timer events and never repeat those events
 * Enhance `newLcdScroll()` (start position, spaces before looping)
-* Ability to exit games while the countdown, well… counts down
 * Settings storage in EEPROM
-* Flappy Bird
 * High scores with the ability to enter a name or initials
-* Maybe add a custom `malloc()` to dynamically allocate app's variable memory and not having all those global variables taking place in memory
+* Maybe add a custom `malloc()` to dynamically allocate app's variable memory and not having all those global variables taking place in memory (or just use `malloc()`?)
-* Put animations instead of scrolling text on matrix
+* Put animations instead of scrolling text on matrix and maybe remove all that code to scroll text on the matrix now that there is an LCD display
 * Clean [`menu.cpp`](src/apps/menu.cpp)